Dearborn Partners LLC Sells 1,701 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Dearborn Partners LLC decreased its holdings in JPMorgan Chase & Co.
-(NYSE:JPM) by 1.6% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 107,920 shares of the financial services provider’s stock after selling 1,701 shares during the quarter.
+Dearborn Partners LLC lowered its stake in shares of JPMorgan Chase & Co.
+(NYSE:JPM) by 1.6% in the third quarter, according to its most recent 13F filing with the SEC.
+The fund owned 107,920 shares of the financial services provider’s stock after selling 1,701 shares during the period.
 Dearborn Partners LLC’s holdings in JPMorgan Chase & Co. were worth $17,665,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Prime Capital Investment Advisors LLC raised its position in JPMorgan Chase & Co. by 24.4% in the 2nd quarter.
-Prime Capital Investment Advisors LLC now owns 58,153 shares of the financial services provider’s stock valued at $9,045,000 after purchasing an additional 11,392 shares during the last quarter.
-Deseret Mutual Benefit Administrators bought a new position in JPMorgan Chase & Co. in the 2nd quarter valued at $3,785,000.
-Regal Investment Advisors LLC bought a new position in JPMorgan Chase & Co. in the 2nd quarter valued at $4,909,000.
-Burns J W & Co.
-Inc. NY raised its position in JPMorgan Chase & Co. by 2.7% in the 3rd quarter.
-Burns J W & Co.
-Inc. NY now owns 81,409 shares of the financial services provider’s stock valued at $13,326,000 after purchasing an additional 2,159 shares during the last quarter.
-Finally, Unified Trust Company N.A. raised its position in JPMorgan Chase & Co. by 6.4% in the 2nd quarter.
-Unified Trust Company N.A. now owns 45,069 shares of the financial services provider’s stock valued at $7,010,000 after purchasing an additional 2,711 shares during the last quarter.
+Several other hedge funds and other institutional investors have also made changes to their positions in JPM.
+FMR LLC raised its holdings in JPMorgan Chase & Co. by 3.2% during the 2nd quarter.
+FMR LLC now owns 48,763,496 shares of the financial services provider’s stock valued at $7,584,673,000 after acquiring an additional 1,513,407 shares during the period.
+Geode Capital Management LLC grew its position in JPMorgan Chase & Co. by 2.5% in the second quarter.
+Geode Capital Management LLC now owns 46,577,783 shares of the financial services provider’s stock worth $7,222,281,000 after acquiring an additional 1,137,615 shares in the last quarter.
+Capital International Investors boosted its position in JPMorgan Chase & Co. by 3.1% during the second quarter.
+Capital International Investors now owns 39,521,621 shares of the financial services provider’s stock valued at $6,146,639,000 after buying an additional 1,199,636 shares during the period.
+Morgan Stanley boosted its position in JPMorgan Chase & Co. by 1.4% during the second quarter.
+Morgan Stanley now owns 38,288,577 shares of the financial services provider’s stock valued at $5,955,407,000 after buying an additional 510,298 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its position in JPMorgan Chase & Co. by 2.4% during the second quarter.
+Bank of New York Mellon Corp now owns 31,178,926 shares of the financial services provider’s stock valued at $4,849,569,000 after buying an additional 743,975 shares during the period.
 Hedge funds and other institutional investors own 69.51% of the company’s stock.

+Several research firms have issued reports on JPM.
+Berenberg Bank set a $125.00 price target on shares of JPMorgan Chase & Co. in a research report on Monday, October 18th.
+Jefferies Financial Group increased their target price on shares of JPMorgan Chase & Co. from $177.00 to $198.00 and gave the stock a “buy” rating in a report on Monday, October 11th.
+UBS Group set a $210.00 target price on shares of JPMorgan Chase & Co. in a report on Friday.
+Robert W. Baird reissued a “hold” rating and issued a $165.00 price target on shares of JPMorgan Chase & Co. in a research note on Monday, December 6th.
+Finally, Wells Fargo & Company increased their price target on shares of JPMorgan Chase & Co. from $200.00 to $210.00 and gave the stock an “overweight” rating in a research note on Monday, October 25th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $173.79.

+JPMorgan Chase & Co.
+(NYSE:JPM) last issued its earnings results on Wednesday, October 13th.
+The financial services provider reported $3.74 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $3.00 by $0.74.
+JPMorgan Chase & Co. had a net margin of 39.41% and a return on equity of 19.89%.
+The company had revenue of $29.60 billion for the quarter, compared to analysts’ expectations of $29.63 billion.
+During the same quarter last year, the company posted $2.92 earnings per share.
+The firm’s quarterly revenue was down 1.0% on a year-over-year basis.
+As a group, equities analysts predict that JPMorgan Chase & Co. will post 14.95 earnings per share for the current year.

 The firm also recently declared a dividend, which was paid on Wednesday, November 17th.
-Shareholders of record on Monday, November 15th were given a dividend of $0.25 per share.
+Stockholders of record on Monday, November 15th were paid a dividend of $0.25 per share.
 The ex-dividend date of this dividend was Friday, November 12th.
-JPMorgan Chase & Co.’s payout ratio is 25.30%.
+JPMorgan Chase & Co.’s dividend payout ratio is presently 25.30%.

-A number of equities research analysts have recently weighed in on the company.
-Zacks Investment Research upgraded JPMorgan Chase & Co. from a “hold” rating to a “buy” rating and set a $175.00 target price for the company in a research report on Tuesday, September 28th.
-Robert W. Baird reiterated a “hold” rating and issued a $165.00 price objective on shares of JPMorgan Chase & Co. in a report on Monday, December 6th.
-Credit Suisse Group set a $177.00 target price on JPMorgan Chase & Co. in a research note on Thursday, October 14th.
-Berenberg Bank set a $125.00 price objective on JPMorgan Chase & Co. in a research report on Monday, October 18th.
-Finally, Barclays upped their price objective on JPMorgan Chase & Co. from $187.00 to $193.00 and gave the stock an “overweight” rating in a research report on Friday, October 15th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $173.79.

 JPMorgan Chase & Co is a financial holding company.
 It provides financial and investment banking services.
 The firm offers a range of investment banking products and services in all capital markets, including advising on corporate strategy and structure, capital raising in equity and debt markets, risk management, market making in cash securities and derivative instruments, and brokerage and research.